-To remove the ash pan ALWAYS USE the supplied glove & operating tool.
+To remove the ash pan ALWAYS USE the glove & operating tool.

-- Open the door of the stove, pausing briefly when ajar to allow the fire to adjust to the increased air supply. - Insert the fork end of the operating tool into the ash pan (see Fig. 7.). - Carefully withdraw the ash pan from the ash pit chamber. - Empty the ash into a suitable metal container.
+- Open the door of the stove, pausing briefly when ajar so as to allow the fire to adjust to the increased air supply. - Insert the fork end of the operating tool into the ash pan (see Fig. 9.). - Carefully withdraw the ash pan from the ash pit chamber. - Empty the ash into a suitable metal container.
 Replace the ash pan into the stove, reversing the above procedure and close the fire door.

-WARNING: Ash can be extremely hot!
-Care must be taken not to burn hands or house-hold objects with falling embers-ALWAYS USE THE GLOVE SUPPLIED.
+WARNING: Ash can be very hot!
+Care must be taken not to burn hands or house-hold objects with falling embers.